phillord/tawny-owl/docs/nameconventions.md

 The following naming conventions have been used in Tawny-OWL.

- - In general, `-` seperators have been used to split words in function names.
+ - In general, `-` separators have been used to split words in function names.
  - Where necessary `owl` prefixes have been used to distinguish from `clojure.core` functions.
 See [further documentation](nameclashes.md) for a rationale.